 Administrative Certificate and Certification Program Information

 Students must submit high school transcripts, and all applicants must have either graduated from high school or earned a GED certificate.
 It is helpful to have good grades in math and an understanding of basic word processing and other computer programs.
+Many trade and technical schools also require incoming students to sit for a mandatory placement test.

 Courses in office procedures, English grammar, proofreading, and keyboarding for students who want to increase their speed and accuracy are followed by specific courses in: